Regina 7.4 Calculation Engine

 For graphs with at most 26 nodes, this is identical to plantri's own dual ASCII format.
 For larger graphs, this format differs: plantri uses punctuation to represent higher-index nodes, whereas Regina uses upper-case letters.

-This routine is an inverse to fromPlantri(): for any graph g that satisfies the preconditions below, fromPlantri(g.plantri()) is identical to g.
+For graphs that the plantri format does support, this routine is an inverse to fromPlantri().
+That is, for any graph g that satisfies the preconditions below, fromPlantri(g.plantri()) is identical to g.
 Likewise, for any string s that satisfies the preconditions for fromPlantri(), calling fromPlantri(s).plantri() will recover the original string s.

 Note

-The output of this function might not correspond to any possible output from the program plantri itself, even if only lower-case letters are used.
+The output of this function might not correspond to any possible output from the program plantri itself, even if the graph is connected and planar, the dual quadrangulation is simple, and only lower-case letters are used.
 This is because plantri only outputs graphs with a certain canonical labelling.
 In contrast, plantri() can be called on any graph that satisfies the preconditions below, and it will preserve the labels of the nodes and the order of the arcs around each node.

 Precondition